dojo/docs/dojox/editor/plugins/SpellCheck.rst

   ...
   </div>

 Configure the server-side php file.
 Rename dojox\editor\tests\spellCheck.php.disable to dojox\editor\tests\spellCheck.php.
+These two php files are used to check a list of given words and return a list with suggested words.
 Then just declare the plugin and configure it as follows.
 Note that the location of SpellCheck.css may be changed according to the actual environment.

 .. code-block :: html